digicademy/typograph/README.md

 ⚠️ This extension is still in development stage and while it currently works for us, it may break in cases we haven not tested yet.
 Use with care!

+## Integration

+Add a new page for the endpoint.
+The slug for the page must be `/graphql`.
+Add the *TypoGraph GraphQL Endpoint* plugin as the only content element to this page.
+That's it!

+Now you can configure your plugin.

 ## Configuration

 The TypoGraph extension requires minimal TypoScript configuration.